-Email deliverability is a metric which indicates the number of emails that reached the recipients’ inboxes.
-There are many factors which influence it, but the best option to be on the safe side is to use an authoritative service that cares about all the technical issues.
+Email deliverability is a metric that indicates the number of emails that reached the recipients’ inboxes.
+Many factors influence it, but the best option to be on the safe side is to use a well-respected service that takes care of all the technical issues.

-When gauging email deliverability, note that the email delivery rate does not necessarily mean inbox placement rate.
+When gauging email deliverability, note that the email delivery rate does not necessarily mean the inbox placement rate.
 Instead, it refers to the number of emails that were neither rejected nor bounced.
-Take this for example: a 99% delivery rate means that 99% of the emails sent did not bounce or get rejected.
+Take this; for example, a 99% delivery rate means that 99% of the emails sent did not bounce or get rejected.
 If 33% of those emails ended up in the spam folder, the inbox placement rate is thus 66%.

-Why is it important to track email deliverability?
+Why is it essential to track email deliverability?

-Monitoring email deliverability is vital for several reasons.
-These are:
+Monitoring email deliverability is vital for several reasons:

 - To know if subscribers received emails.
-Senders identify the people who opened their emails and the time by tracking email deliverability.
-Over time, marketers can get useful insights, for example,find out the most active subscribers on their list and discover the factors which boost engagement.
+Senders identify people that opened their emails and the time they opened it by tracking email deliverability.
+Over time, marketers can get useful insights; for example, find out the most active subscribers on their list and discover the factors which boost engagement.

 - To determine whether a lead is “hot” or not.
 Tracking deliverability helps marketers identify the most qualified leads and those that need nurturing.
 In turn, they send the “hot” leads to the sales team, and the “warm” ones to the marketing team.

 - To identify referrals.
 Referrals give a prospective customer the extra confidence to reach out.
 By tracking email deliverability, marketers can determine both the past and existing customers that vouch for them and thus set out to offer services or products that appeal to the referred customers just as they did to their previous clients.

 - To know what’s wrong.
 Tracking email deliverability helps marketers understand the causes of unsubscribes.
 For instance, if there is a sudden spike in the number of unsubscribes, monitoring the email campaign can help the sender to discover common causes such as broken links, problems with the email content, and so on.